EpistasisLab/tpot/README.md

 ## Notes on v0.11.1-resAdj

-This release of TPOT contains an extension of the original TPOT, named ‘resAdj TPOT’, which implements the no-leakage covariate adjustment approach described in [our new paper](https://www.biorxiv.org/content/10.1101/2020.08.24.265116v1).
+This release of TPOT contains an extension of the original TPOT, named ‘resAdj TPOT’, which implements the no-leakage covariate adjustment approach described in [our paper](https://www.biorxiv.org/content/10.1101/2020.08.24.265116v1).
 Target and/or features that are continuous, binary, or multiclass ordinal can be adjusted with resAdj TPOT.
 Moreover, any nominal feature can also be adjusted, after appropriate encoding into binary features.
+Data and code for the examples discussed in our paper can be found under [resAdjTPOT_examples folder](resAdjTPOT_examples/).

 - resAdj TPOT workflows